-Top Western, Arab officials gather in Saudi Arabia to discuss Syria
+EU agrees to tackle Syria sanctions as Western, Arab leaders meet in Riyadh

 Top West and Middle East diplomats and ministers meet to discuss sanctions relief for Syria after al-Assad’s ouster.

-Foreign ministers and top diplomats from Western countries and the Middle East have gathered in the Saudi capital to discuss the future of Syria, the first such regional meeting since President Bashar al-Assad’s ouster last month.
+European foreign ministers agreed to meet at the end of January to discuss lifting sanctions on Syria as foreign ministers and top diplomats from Western countries and the Middle East convened in Saudi Arabia in the first such regional meeting since President Bashar al-Assad’s ouster last month.

+Kaja Kallas, the European Union’s foreign policy chief, said on Sunday that the foreign ministers would convene in Brussels on January 27 to probe how the 27-member bloc might approach the issue.

+In Riyadh, she told reporters that the EU wants to see an inclusive government in Syria which shows no signs of “radicalisation” and also respects the rights of women and other groups.
+The bloc can quickly reverse any openings on the issue of sanctions, she stressed.

 Syria’s new Foreign Minister Asaad Hassan al-Shaibani, who has repeatedly called for the removal of decades-old sanctions, arrived in Riyadh on Saturday evening, according to Saudi state news agency SPA.

-Foreign ministers from Saudi Arabia, Egypt, the United Arab Emirates, Qatar, Bahrain, Iraq, Jordan, Lebanon and Turkiye will be articulating the regional stance at the meeting.
+Foreign ministers from Saudi Arabia, Egypt, the United Arab Emirates, Qatar, Bahrain, Iraq, Jordan, Lebanon and Turkiye articulated their regional stance at the meeting.

-It will also see the participation of United States Under Secretary of State John Bass, German Foreign Minister Annalena Baerbock and British Foreign Secretary David Lammy.
+It also saw the participation of United States Under Secretary of State John Bass, German Foreign Minister Annalena Baerbock and British Foreign Secretary David Lammy.

+Reporting from Damascus, Al Jazeera’s Mohammad Jamjoom said the “substantial” Riyadh diplomatic meeting was more focused on sanctions than a December 14 meeting in Jordan’s Aqaba, which was mostly dealing with ensuring entry of humanitarian aid as Syrians feel the adverse effects.

+“These sanctions that have been in place for so long have made it very difficult to import or export raw goods.
+That means prices are always sky-high when it comes to essential goods, including food and medicines.
+It also means Syrians can’t bring in much fuel, so there are power outages all the time,” he said.

 The conference comes as Syria’s new administration, led by Hayat Tahrir al-Sham (HTS), has urged the lifting of sanctions by the West to help international funding flow to Damascus.